5 Ways to Improve Candidate Experience in a Hiring Process

 You must be wondering who these people are and why are they complaining so much.

-Here are few suggestions that can be used to improve candidate experience.
+Here are a few suggestions that can be used to improve candidate experience.

 60% of job seekers have quit an application process in the middle due to its length or complexity.

 A lengthy and complex application process can be a turnoff for candidates.
-They may lose the enthusiasm to work at an organization that makes them wait long to hear back about a job.
-Anyway, top candidates have countless opportunities.
-Either they won’t wait for long to hear back from the recruiter or they lose interest in the opportunity.
+They may lose the enthusiasm to work at an organization that makes them wait long time to hear back about a job.
+In any case, there are countless opportunities for top individuals.
+Hence, they may lose interest in the opportunity or become unwilling to wait for a timely response from the recruiter.

 Both perceive job descriptions differently, and that’s the main reason for discrepancy in their thought.
-A candidate may want to understand the job role while a recruiter may feel important to mention the skills required to fill the vacant position.
+For instance, a candidate may want to understand the job role while a recruiter may feel important to mention the skills required to fill the vacant position.

 80% of applicants admit that they would be discouraged to consider other relevant job openings at a company that failed to notify them of their application status.
 Yet, they would be 3.5 times more likely to re-apply to a company if they were notified.

 Quite often candidates are made to wait for recruiter’s response after the submission of their job application.
 In some cases, this wait becomes endless.
 Uncertainty in the hiring process leads to poor candidate experience.
-Even if a candidate isn’t the right person you’re looking for, don’t hesitate by giving feedback or telling about rejection of their profile.
+Even if a candidate isn’t the right person you’re looking for, don’t hesitate by giving feedback or telling them about the rejection of their profile.
+Respond to candidates promptly.

 Keeping in touch is the key solution to this problem.
 Communicate with the candidates and let them know the actual status on their application, at every step.